 - Women's Empowerment

 - Youth Engagement

 - Strengthening Civil Society Capacity for Interaction with Government

-In 2014, UNDEF received over 2,300 project proposals.
-Grants average around USD195,000 and applications are subject to a highly rigorous and competitive selection process.
 The Fund depends entirely on voluntary contributions from Member States.
-So far, it has been supported by over 40 Governments, who have contributed a cumulative amount of more than 160 million dollars.
+So far, it has been supported by over 40 Governments, who have contributed a cumulative amount of more than 170 million dollars.
 The biggest donors are the United States and India.

 UNDEF is committed to transparency and knowledge sharing.
 External evaluations of completed projects are available on the UNDEF website.

 Democracy in Action